-- b. be in the process of receiving coverage under a different UPDES permit for a storm water discharge from construction activities that has been denied, terminated, or revoked2, - c. be treated with "cationic treatment chemicals" (see Definitions) unless and until you notify DWQ in advance of receiving permit coverage and have received written approval.
-To be able to use "cationic treatment chemicals" you must demonstrate to DWQ that appropriate controls and implementation procedures are used to ensure that your use of cationic treatment chemicals will not lead to discharges that cause an exceedance of water quality standards or harm fish populations. - 1.1.5.
-Eligibility for Emergency-Related Construction Activities.
-If you are conducting earthdisturbing activities in response to a public emergency (e.g., natural disaster, widespread disruption in essential public services), and the related work requires immediate authorization to avoid imminent endangerment to human health, public safety, or the environment, or to reestablish public services, your requirements are: - a.
-If the emergency related activity is accomplished within 30-days you are waived from the normal requirements to submit an NOI and prepare a SWPPP, but you must submit a report to DWQ within 45-days and show: - (1) the nature of the emergency work performed, - (2) a description of earth disturbances that occurred, - (3) the proximity of the work to waters of the State, and what was done to protect water quality during the emergency work, and - (4) the occurrence of the public emergency must be substantiated. - b.
-If the emergency activity continues longer than 30-days you are authorized to discharge on the condition that a complete and accurate NOI is submitted within 30 calendar days after commencing earth-disturbing activities establishing that you are eligible under this permit.
-You are also required to provide emergency documentation in your SWPPP to substantiate the occurrence of the public emergency. - 1.1.6.
-Water Quality Standards Eligibility for New Sources.
-If you are a "new source" (as defined in Part 10), you are not eligible for coverage under this permit for discharges that have the reasonable potential to cause, or contribute to an excursion above any applicable water quality standard.
-Where such a determination is made, adjustments must be made to storm water controls to bring the discharge into compliance with water quality standards immediately or permit coverage will be rescinded.
-DWQ expects that compliance with the storm water control requirements of this permit, including the requirements applicable to such discharges in Part 3.2, will result in discharges that will not cause, have the reasonable potential to cause, or contribute to an excursion above any applicable water quality standard.
+DWQ in advance of receiving Permit coverage and receive written approval.
+To use "cationic treatment chemicals" you must demonstrate to DWQ that you use appropriate controls and implementation procedures to ensure that your use of cationic treatment chemicals will result in discharges that meet applicable water quality standards.

+- 1.1.5 Eligibility for Emergency-Related Construction Activities.
+If you are conducting earth-disturbing activities in response to a public emergency (e.g., natural disaster, widespread disruption in essential public services), and the related work requires immediate authorization to avoid imminent endangerment to human health, public safety, or the environment, or to reestablish public services, your requirements are: - a.
+If you accomplish the emergency related activity within 30 days, the normal requirements to submit an NOI and prepare a Storm Water Pollution Prevention Plan (SWPPP) are waiver, but you must submit a report to DWQ within 45-days and show: - (1) the nature of the emergency work performed; - (2) a description of earth disturbances that occurred; - (3) the proximity of the work to waters of the State, and what you did to protect water quality during the emergency work; and - (4) substantiate the occurrence of the public emergency. - b.
+If the emergency activity continues longer than 30-days, you may discharge on the condition you submit a complete and accurate NOI within 30 calendar days after commencing earth-disturbing activities establishing that you are eligible under this Permit.
+You must provide emergency documentation in your SWPPP to substantiate the occurrence of the public emergency. - 1.1.6 Water Quality Standards Eligibility for New Sources.
+If you are a "new source" (as defined in Part 10), you are not eligible for coverage under this Permit for discharges that will not meet applicable water quality standards.
+Where DWQ makes such a determination, operators must make adjustments to storm water controls to bring the discharge into compliance with water quality standards immediately or DWQ will rescind your Permit coverage.
+DWQ expects that compliance with the storm water control requirements of this Permit, including the requirements applicable to such discharges in Part 3.2, will result in discharges that meet applicable water quality standards. - 1.1.7 Discharging to Waters with High Water Quality Eligibility for New Sources.
+If you are a "new source" (as defined in Part 10), you are eligible to discharge to a Category 1 water if your discharge is temporary and limited and where best management practices will be employed to minimize pollution effects, to a Category 2 water only if your discharge will not lower the water quality of the applicable water body.
+In the absence of information demonstrating otherwise, DWQ expects that compliance with the storm water control requirements of this Permit, including the requirements applicable to such discharges in Part 3.2, will result in discharges that will not lower the water quality of the applicable water.